SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Introduction

 \subsection{Contribution}

-This paper proposes \emph{RKHS-SHAP-based Advanced Actor-Critic (RSA2C)}, an attribution-aware two–timescale AC that transforms state attributions into a Mahalanobis distance of the policy.
-By grounding attribution computation and policy updates in RKHS, {RSA2C provides a principled mechanism to highlight influential state dimensions, stabilize gradient updates.} This explainable algorithm delivers stable and efficient training for continuous control with theoretical guarantees.
+This paper proposes \emph{RKHS-SHAP-based Advanced Actor-Critic (RSA2C)}, an attribution-aware two-timescale AC that transforms state attributions into a Mahalanobis distance of the policy.
+By grounding attribution computation and policy updates in RKHS, RSA2C provides a principled mechanism to highlight influential state dimensions, stabilize gradient updates.
+This explainable algorithm delivers stable and efficient training for continuous control with theoretical guarantees.
 Our contributions are summarized as follows:

-\textbf{(i) Kernelized two–timescale Actor--Critic.} To jointly improve decision efficiency and interpretability, we propose \emph{RSA2C}, an RKHS-enhanced AC framework that embeds an Actor and two Critics in an RKHS and injects adaptive state feature importance via RKHS--SHAP directly into a Mahalanobis-weighted operator-valued kernel (OVK), {which naturally models vector-valued policies and encodes correlations among state dimensions.} The \textit{Actor} is instantiated in an OVK RKHS with Mahalanobis weights, while the \textit{Value Critic} and \textit{Advantage Critic} are scalar RKHSs to approximate value and advantage functions, respectively.
-Computational complexity is controlled by a sparse dictionary maintained via approximate linear dependence (ALD). {Crucially, its computation is closed-form and scales linearly with the controllable dictionary size, making it lightweight and suitable for online RL.}
+\textbf{(i) Kernelized two-timescale Actor-Critic.} To jointly improve decision efficiency and interpretability, we propose \emph{RSA2C}, an RKHS-enhanced AC framework that embeds an Actor and two Critics in an RKHS and injects adaptive state feature importance via RKHS-SHAP directly into a Mahalanobis-weighted operator-valued kernel (OVK), which models vector-valued policies and encodes correlations among state dimensions.
+The \textit{Actor} is instantiated in an OVK RKHS with Mahalanobis weights, while the \textit{Value Critic} for stable temporal difference (TD)-based policy evaluation and \textit{Advantage Critic} constructed with compatible features are scalar RKHSs to approximate value and advantage functions, respectively.
+Computational complexity is controlled by a sparse dictionary maintained via approximate linear dependence (ALD).
+Its computation is closed-form and scales linearly with the controllable dictionary size, making it lightweight and suitable for online RL.

-\textbf{(ii) State attribution to learning signal via RKHS--SHAP.} We compute SHAP \emph{from Value Critic} using two RKHS--SHAP routes, i.e., KME for on-manifold expectations (RSA2C-KME) and CME for off-manifold expectations (RSA2C-CME).
+\textbf{(ii) State attribution to learning signal via RKHS-SHAP.} We compute SHAP \emph{from Value Critic} using two RKHS-SHAP routes, i.e., KME for on-manifold expectations (RSA2C-KME) and CME for off-manifold expectations (RSA2C-CME).
 These signals are gated by Mahalanobis weights, and injected into the \emph{Actor} and the \emph{Advantage Critic} targets to modulate updates with budgeted online cost.
-Under this state-level auxiliary signal, RSA2C achieves both efficiency and intrinsic interpretability.
+Under this state-level auxiliary signal, RSA2C achieves both efficiency and intrinsic interpretability.\footnote{The RKHS-SHAP used in RSA2C preserves the key interpretability properties of classical SHAP, including additive and consistent feature attribution.
+These attribution signals are not used solely for post-hoc explanation, but are directly incorporated into the learning process through the Mahalanobis-weighted kernel, which modulates both the Actor and Advantage Critic updates.
+Therefore, feature importance not only explains the learned policy but also actively shapes it during optimization.}